lmc2179/lmc2179.github.io/drafts/pretreatment_controls.md

-You should include pretreatment measurements of the outcome and unit covariates in your A/B tests, but please be sure they're pre-treatment
+Not a free lunch, but a very cheap one: You should include pre-treatment covariates in your A/B test analysis

 We'll show it with some simulations of experiments with binary treatments and continuous normally distributed outcomes:
 1. No extra variable, y ~ t